Henrkkn/Henrkkn/README.md

 - Introduction to Brownian Motion
 - In the subject Numerical Method with Python: Translating Python code to Julia language, focused on partial equilibrium model specifically the Hopenhayn Firm Dynamics models
 - Subject Fixed Income Securities: Implementing the Bootstrap method, Regression Method and Nelson Siegel Model for constructing the term structure of interest rates
-- Multiple themes in Deep Learning and XAI subject: Comparing Bagging on Decision Tree with Dropout Method with FNN among others, implementing CNN for image classification, GDP forecasting comparing univariate and multivariate RNN and LSTM
+- DL and XAI subject: Comparing Bagging on Decision Tree with Dropout Method with FNN
 - Multiple themes in Strategic Asset Allocation: Advanced comparison with Mean Variance mehtod in R among others
 - Comparing OLS / OLS with regularization against XGBoost as a mid-term in the subject: "Data Science for finance", this R code is in the DL and XAI repository
+- DL and XAI: Implementing CNN for image classification
+- DL and XAI: GDP forecasting comparing univariate and multivariate RNN and LSTM

 Upcoming projects:
 - Implementing Ornstein-Uhlenbeck for stochastic processes